numq/golang-clean-architecture-imageboard-backend/README.md

 - **Yaml**

 ### Thoughts:
-**Well, I use `Golang` (and probably will) when I need to get simple and obvious product.
+**Well, I use `Golang` when I need to get simple and obvious product.
 I really like it, because I can create what I need without tons of libs and avoiding extra dependencies.
 Also Golang is great to fit with *Clean Architecture* because of abstraction through composition.
 I think that the stucture of this project is pretty good and I will use it again.**

 **I like `MongoDB` because it's flexible and not very complicated to compose effective database query inside repository.
 Also it doesn't need to create a special abstraction on top of database methods which is definitely an advantage.**